-Students entering in the Fall of 2014 and thereafter: eighty-eight academic credits, six residency credits, and minimum cumulative G.P.A. (grade point average) of 2.00 or above are required for graduation.
+Students entering in the Fall of 2014 and thereafter: eighty-eight academic credits, six residency credits, and minimum cumulative G.P.A. (grade point average) of 2.33 or above are required for graduation.
 Also required is the successful completion of all required courses taken in sequence, and the successful completion of professional skills and writing requirements, five units of skills and five units of writing.
-If these criteria have been met and the student is in good standing, the degree of Juris Doctor will be awarded.
+If these criteria have been met and the student is in good standing, the student is eligible to receive the degree of Juris Doctor.
 For more information please consult the Academic Standards, Parts B and C.